pressure ulcers next to my stoma...ugh!!!!!!!

 Jun 18, 2015 1:08 am

-Do you wear a Hernia belt?
-I had some sores around my stoma and Dr. thought it was PG.
-I found a great WOCN nurse and she found out it is pressure sores from my hernia belt.
-I wore my hernia belt 24/7 and now a week later with no belt sores are healing.
+Do you wear a hernia belt?
+I had some sores around my stoma and the doctor thought it was PG.
+I found a great WOCN nurse and she discovered that they are pressure sores from my hernia belt.
+I wore my hernia belt 24/7, and now, a week later with no belt, the sores are healing.

 mich7769